Thai Visa Checklist Logo

 You can obtain this in one of two ways:

 Option 2 - Convert inside Thailand (If eligible): Enter Thailand on a visa-exempt entry or tourist visa and apply to convert to Non-Immigrant O at your local immigration office.
+This is generally a more difficult route because most offices will require you to demonstrate that you can meet the financial requirements before approving the conversion.
+You must also normally have at least 15 days remaining on your current permission to stay to apply for the conversion.

 Step 2.
 Meet the Financial Requirements